 How to Track Expenses and Manage Your Budget with Claude Code

 Claude Code is Anthropic's AI agent that runs in your terminal.
 It can read files, write code, execute commands, and make HTTP requests.
 Most people use Claude Code for software development.
-But it turns out to be one of the best tools for managing personal finances — if you give it direct access to your financial database.
+But it also works very well for personal finance when you connect it to an expense tracker with a clean machine API.

-The setup: connect Claude Code to an open-source expense tracker through a SQL API, and it becomes a personal finance assistant that lives in your terminal.
+The setup: connect Claude Code to an open-source expense tracker through its machine API, and it becomes a personal finance assistant that lives in your terminal.
 Drop a bank statement, ask Claude Code to record the transactions, check your balances, update your budget — all through natural conversation.
 No clicking through UI screens, no manual data entry.

 Why Claude Code works well for expense tracking